 1. How does the fungus get its nutrition?

 Fungus is a saprotroph.
 Its mode of nutrition is called the saprotrophic mode of nutrition.
 It takes its food from dead and decaying organic matter.
-The digestive juices of fungus convert the dead materials into soluble form that get absorbed.
+The digestive juices of fungus convert the dead materials into a soluble form that gets absorbed.

-2. Explain the process, how nutrients are replenished in the soil.
+2. Explain the process of how nutrients are replenished in the soil.

 The plants absorb mineral nutrients from the soil.
-The fertilizers and manures containing various nutrients like nitrogen, potassium and phosphorus need to be added from time to time to enrich the soil.
-The nitrogen gas is available in large amounts in the soil but cannot use it directly from the air.
+The fertilizers and manures containing various nutrients like nitrogen, potassium, and phosphorus need to be added from time to time to enrich the soil.
+Nitrogen gas is available in large amounts but plants cannot use it directly from the air.
 The bacterium Rhizobium lives in the roots of the leguminous plants.
-Rhizobium bacteria convert the non-usable form.
-In this way the nutrients are replenished in the soil by using fertilizers, manures and by sowing leguminous plants.
+Rhizobium bacteria convert the non-usable form of nitrogen.
+In this way, the nutrients are replenished in the soil by using fertilizers and manures, and by sowing leguminous plants.

 3. Explain the mechanism of eating insects by a pitcher plant.

-The leaves of the pitcher plants are tailored into a pitcher like structure.
-The tip of the leaves form a lid that can open and close the mouth of the pitcher like structure of the leaves.
+The leaves of the pitcher plants are tailored into a pitcher-like structure.
+The tip of the leaves forms a lid that can open and close the mouth of the pitcher-like structure of the leaves.
 There is hair inside the pitcher, which is directed downwards.
-When an insect lands in the pitcher gets entangled into the hair.
-The pitcher secretes some digestive juices that help the plant to digest the insect.
+When an insect lands in the pitcher, it gets entangled in the hair.
+The pitcher secretes some digestive juices that help the plant digest the insect.
 Such insects eating plants are insectivorous plants.
 These plants do not get all the necessary nutrients from the soil.
 So, they are called partial heterotrophs.